internetonfire/iof-tools/README.md

 configuration files to deploy on the Testbed.
 You can refer to the tool Readme for a complete explanation of the different options.

+## Custom modification needed on Bird config files
+If you plan to simulate a Fabrikant topology, some custom modification on the config must be made.
+In order to simulate the change in the network we added three additional nodes, these nodes are in charge of managing the "d" destination.
+The nodes are always identified as the three nodes with the highest number id.
+As an example, if you generated with the chain gadget generator a 17 nodes topology, the nodes with id 0 to 16 are the nodes of the chain gadget and the nodes with id 17,18 and 19 are in charge of managing the destination.
+The node exporting the destination is always the one with the highest id (in this case the node with id 19).
+To simulate a change in the network we use the path prepending technique.
+For this reason, before deploying the experiment you must enable the prepending on one of the links.
+In all our experiments we added the prepending in the highest odd numbered node not announcing the route.
+In the example of the 17 nodes Fabrikant topology you'll need to edit the bgp session file on node with id 17:

+``
+cd h_17/ && vim bgpSession_h_17_h_16.conf
+``

+In the section named filter *filter_out_h_17_h_16* uncomment four of the six lines starting with *bgp_path.prepend*.

+With this modification, the initial path preferred will be the one between node 16 and 18 ( AS 17 and 19 respectively),and this will be the link to be specified as the "broken" link (see section below for more details) with the command ``./run-experiment.sh -a 19 -n 17``

 # Experiment deployment and execution
 To deploy an experiment on the Testbed, a mix of ansible playbooks and various scripts is needed.
 You'll need: